ARMmbed/lora-docs/docs/intro-to-lora.md

 1. To quickly find the gateway you can look in the DHCP table on your router, or use [nmap](http://nmap.org) via `nmap -p 22 192.168.2.*` (if that's your subnet).
 1. You can now log into the gateway through SSH, with the username `root` and password `root`.

-Often the Kerlink IoT station comes pre-configured with the packet forwarder (run `ps | grep pkt` to see if one is running).
-If this is the case, make sure the packet forwarder does not start on startup by removing the entry from `/etc/init.d`.

 ### Multitech Conduit

 The Conduit is unfortunately configured with DHCP disabled, so we need to enable this first.
 There are two options: Ethernet and micro-USB.